 5 days point-to-point walking with full porterage.
 Altitude maximum 2531m, average 1830m.

-All camp chores are done for you from erecting/dismantling of your tent to all the cooking and washing up.
-As official campsites simply do not exist in the areas we visit, we wild camp which means there is no ablutions or toilet block.
-However, there is sometimes the possibility to find a private spot at a nearby river for a quick wash.
+Camping on this trip is always in wild camps, as official campsites simply do not exist in the areas we visit.
+Wild camping means there is no ablutions or toilet block; however, there is sometimes the possibility to find a private spot at a nearby river for a quick wash.
 Ground conditions and space permitting, a basic toilet tent is erected at each camp.
+All camp chores are done for you from erecting and dismantling your tent to all the cooking and washing up.
+A table and chairs are also provided for meal times.

 All breakfasts, 5 lunches and 5 dinners included.